 We will not normally refuse permission and we will tell you about any terms and conditions that apply.
-We also reserve the right to refuse permission for some pets.
+We also reserve the right to refuse permission for some pets in certain locations, in particular flats that are accessed by a common stairwell.